 https://unece.org/environment-policy/publications/guidance-document-integrated-sustainable-nitrogen-management

-Chapter 3 explains how the implementation of abatement measures can be accounted for in national inventories using a Tier 3 methodology.
-Annex 1, section A1.2.3, summarises the activity data that are needed to take account of the adoption of abatement measures.
+Chapter 3 explains how the implementation of abatement measures can be accounted for in national inventories using a Tier 2 or Tier 3 methodology.
+Annex 1, section A1.6.3, summarises the activity data that are needed to take account of the adoption of abatement measures.

 Nitric oxide